Conservation Rethink How You Use Water

-Sweep up - Use a broom to clean your driveway or porch instead of a hose.
+- Sweep Up - Use a broom to clean your driveway or porch instead of a hose.
 You’ll get the benefit of exercise and fresh air while saving water.

-Tune up - Adjust your sprinklers to water your landscape, not the pavement.
+- Tune Up - Adjust your sprinklers to water your landscape, not the pavement.
 While you’re at it, fix those leaky pipes, faucets and sprinkler heads, to save as much as 20 gallons of water per day.

-Cover up - Just a few inches of mulch will not only prevent weed growth and other pests, but can save 40 gallons of water per day.
+- Cover Up - Just a few inches of mulch will not only prevent weed growth and other pests, but can save 40 gallons of water per day.

 tools for planning a drought tolerant landscape, plant choices,

 levels, conservation tips, a rebate finder, and landscape watering

-The Garden: The water conservation garden at Cuyamaca College has nearly five acres of displays that showcase water conservation through a series of gardens.
+- The Garden: The water conservation garden at Cuyamaca College has nearly five acres of displays that showcase water conservation through a series of gardens.
 Admission is free and workshops are offered every month.

 If you have questions about our program, or would like additional information call the County Storm Drain Pollution hotline at: 1(888) 846-0800 or e-mail us at email@example.com